-Student Accommodation Service will look over your listing to ensure that it is aligned with the Tenancy Act and Anti-Discrimination Legislation.
+Accommodation Operations will look over your listing to ensure that it is aligned with the Tenancy Act and Anti-Discrimination Legislation.
 We will not match students up with potential landlords, rather, we will direct students to the Off-Campus Housing Database and the students themselves will contact you should they have any enquiries.

 The nature of the rental market with university students is a cyclical one.
 There will be an increase of volume during semester commencement which is March and August each year.
 Typically, students will start looking for accommodation a few months before the commencement of semester.
 There will be students looking for accommodation outside of this time but it will not be as busy as during semester commencement.